-Integrating the full ecosystem dynamics across a heterogeneous wetland landscape is a daunting goal.
-Given the current depth and breadth of our ecological understanding of any specific wetland, that goal would likely not result in analyses with significant forecasting utility.
+not result in analyses with significant forecasting utility.
 However, such model integration serves to highlight the missing information, and thus is a useful heuristic tool for advancing the state of knowledge.
 Moreover, there are varying degrees of scientific integration.
 Integrated ecosystem models, at some scales, can provide enhanced understanding of the potential trajectories of wetlands.

 Such an incompletely integrated model is necessarily specific to the wetland and objectives of the particular project.
 Certain environmental or biological drivers may be assumed constant; others may be fundamental to understand potential scenarios of change.
-While there are innovative attempts to integrate terrestrial ecological models with long term meteorological models, the effects of global sea level rise on coastal marshes can assume a suite of increasing water heights to understand habitat trajectories - without necessarily incorporating feedbacks from changing vegetation on local climate.
-On the other hand, major shifts in habitat may have important repercussions to surface water hydrology, through feedbacks of vegetative resistance to flow, local evapotranspiration demands, or organic sediment accumulation and topographic patterns.
+While there are innovative attempts to integrate terrestrial ecological models with long-term meteorological models, the effects of global sea level rise on coastal marshes can assume a suite of increasing water heights to understand habitat trajectories - without necessarily incorporating feedbacks from changing vegetation on local climate.
+On the other hand, major shifts in habitat may have important repercussions to surface water hydrology, through feedbacks of vegetative resistance to flow, local ET demands, or organic sediment accumulation and topographic patterns.

-There is a core suite of variables and processes whose integration may provide insight into understanding long term wetland dynamics.
-The preceding overviews of the modeling at varying trophic levels outline the basic nature of some desirable levels of integration.
+There is a core suite of variables and processes whose integration may provide insight into understanding long-term wetland dynamics.
+The preceding overviews of the modeling at varying trophic levels outline the basic nature of some desirable levels of integration, shown in conceptual form in Figure 6.
 The emergent characteristics of this potential integration reflect the unique character of wetland dynamics: understanding the physical drivers of intermittent flooding, and the biogeochemical and biological responses of the habitats to those dynamics.
-While not comprehensive, such integration within a simulation model is still difficult to parameterize for most wetlands, particularly over large spatio-temporal scales.
+While not comprehensive, such integration within a simulation model is still difficult to parametrize for most wetlands, particularly over large spatiotemporal scales.
 Few wetlands in the world are studied adequately to implement such a complex model with significant certainty for forecasting.
 One of the most comprehensively studied wetland in the world is the Everglades of North America.
-A range of hydrologic, statistical, and ecological models are in use, or are under development, in order to better understand how to manage and restore the Everglades landscape.
-Considering more than 10,000 km of coastal mangroves, freshwater marshes, and upland ecosystems, some of the ecological models attempt to integrate components of the ecosystems throughout the region.
+A range of hydrologic, statistical, and ecological models are in use, or are under development, in order to better understand how to manage and restore the Everglades landscape (Figure 7).
+Considering more than 10 000 km2 of coastal mangroves, freshwater marshes, and upland ecosystems, some of the ecological models attempt to integrate components of the ecosystems throughout the region.
 None of these modeling tools provides sufficient understanding to be confident of projected results even a mere 50 years from now.
 Hand in hand with simulation tools that make relative assessments of future scenarios, comprehensive monitoring is being implemented - to adaptively assess and modify plans as the landscape responds along unforeseen trajectories.
 As scientific understanding evolves, so do the models that assimilate that knowledge.

-Uncertainties in how major disturbances will affect these dynamics over long time scales become some of the interesting topics that can be explored with ecological models.
+Uncertainties in how major disturbances will affect these dynamics over long timescales become some of the interesting topics that can be explored with ecological models.